 Climbing up the 330 feet of Caldera Mountain is one of the best things to do on Lobos Island.
 From the summit, you’ll see the whole islet, in addition to Fuerteventura and Lanzarote in the distance.

 From El Muelle, you can take the path that takes you to this volcano.
-Don’t worry – there are a lot of signs that tell you where to go, and it takes approximately 40 minutes to reach the top.
+Don’t worry – there are a lot of signs that tell you where to go, and it takes approximately 40 minutes to reach the top of one of the best volcanoes in Fuerteventura.

 6. La Concha, the largest beach on Lobos Island, Canary Islands